joe-niland/laravel-api-guide/Installing-Laravel.md

 ### Installing PHP

 First you will need PHP installed on your development machine.
-I recommend installing it via Microsoft's Web Platform Installer.

-1. In your browser, navigate to [PHP 5.4 download](http://www.microsoft.com/web/gallery/install.aspx?appid=PHP54) or [PHP 5.5 download](http://www.microsoft.com/web/gallery/install.aspx?appid=PHP55) or [PHP 5.6](http://www.microsoft.com/web/gallery/install.aspx?appid=PHP56) and click Install Now.
-2. Web PI will download, install and open, then install PHP.

-You can also use Chocolatey to install PHP:
+You can use Chocolatey to install PHP 5.6:

-1. cinst webpicmd
-2. cinst -source webpi php56
+`cinst php -version 5.6.17`

   ![PHP 5.6 via Chocolatey](http://i.gyazo.com/3d858da9d02b8c5373f051454a38d1bb.png)

+or PHP 7.0.x:

+`cinst php`

 ### Installing Laravel